donald-okara/gondi/README.md

 # Gondi

-Gondi is a rendition of the group game "Mafia" where there are 2 Gondis (Mafia members), one police officer, one accomplise, one detective, a doctor and the villagers
+Gondi is a rendition of the group game "Mafia" where there are 2 Gondis (Mafia members), one police officer, one accomplice, one detective, a doctor and the villagers

 ## Roles
 **Gondi (x2)** - In the beginning of every round (the villagers asleep), they kill a villager each